gustblima/youtube-video-splitter/README.md

 Edit the file input.csv adding one row per video

 # Input
-  ### output_name
-  It's the folder name that all your videos will be saved on
-  Example: `MyVideo`.
-Videos will be saved at `output/MyVideo`

   ### url
   Url from youtube
   >Example: `https://www.youtube.com/watch?v=jNQXAC9IVRw`

   ### timestamps
   The timestamp of the regions that you want to capture represented by `HH:MM:SS-HH:MM:SS`, it can have multiples timestamp separated by semicolon.
+Or you can duplicate the row and add another timestamp.
   >Example: `00:01:00-00:02-00;00:02:00-00:03:00`.
 This will generated two videos as output.